Optimize your content for Facebook’s ever-changing News Feed algorithm

 A Data-Driven Way to Drive Audience Growth

 So how can publishers continue to drive audience growth in this dynamic social media environment?
-Our data shows that optimizing your Facebook posts’ title, headline, and intro text can increase engagement and reach of Facebook posts up to 50%.
+Research shows that optimizing your Facebook posts’ title, headline, and intro text can increase engagement and reach of Facebook posts up to 50%.
 This can significantly increase the spread of your content seed.

-Snowboard Magazine has been using the ShareThis Social Optimization Platform to A/B test their Facebook intro messages.
+Snowboard Magazine has been A/B testing their Facebook intro messages.
 For the post Burton Presents, episode 1: Heavy Rotation, the winning intro message generated a projected 34% increase in clicks back from Facebook to the site.

-Freeskier Magazine has also been testing its intro messages with ShareThis platform.
+Freeskier Magazine has also been testing its intro messages.
 For its exposé on how CTE is affecting action sports athletes, it realized a projected 18% increase in click-through rate on its posts by using a powerful quote to drive attention: “It’s a tough subject; it’s the elephant in the room… It’s undetectable at this point and so we’re just left with people’s stories after they take their own lives because it’s just so painful.”

 This storytelling version beat out the shorter, less personal version: “CTE—the brain condition first popularized by the NFL—has very real implications for skiers.”